-Children will be provided with 2 books each week.
+Children will be provided with a fully decodable book linked to their phonics learning.
 Children should be encouraged to talk about the books they read and answer questions about the text to help develop comprehension skills.
 It is essential that your child shows a good understanding of the text before books are handed in to change.
 Please sign their reading records every time they read, including books which they have read for pleasure and add a brief comment describing how your child read (e.g. Showed a good understanding of the story and could answer questions).
 It is anticipated that children in the Infant Unit read for at least 5 minutes every night.
 This includes books or texts from home/ the library.